kartoffelquadrat/ServiceDevProdToggle/README.md

 The context for this demo project is a slightly modified version of the TimeService, a minimal RESTful service with just only a single resource: ```/time```.
 A ```GET``` request on that resource is answered with a time-string.

-We assume that in the service shall run on a different port - depending on its current environment:
+We assume that the service must run on different ports - depending on its current environment:

  * **Dev**: The service runs on port 8081 and returns a dummy string: "Teatime".
  * **Prod**: The service runs on port 8082 and returns the actual time.